 If you declare the wrong lock type on your policy, this could invalidate your home cover.

 For example, if you claim that you have a five-lever mortice deadlock on your front door when you don't.

 If you’re not sure what lock you have, give your insurer a call and they can talk you through the range of locks available.
 Or, you can find this information right here in this guide.

-Usually activated by an electronic fob, instead of a key, transmitting signals via Bluetooth or WI-FI.
-A smart lock serves many purposes.
-It can notify the owner when the front door is opened.
-Doors can be opened remotely to allow entrance to a friend or family member.
+These are usually activated by an electronic fob, instead of a key, transmitting signals via Bluetooth or WI-FI.
+A smart lock serves many purposes, for example it can notify the owner when the front door is opened.
+Doors can be opened remotely to allow a friend or family member to enter.

 A mortice deadlock is one of the most common types of door lock, usually set within the lower half of timber doors.
-It normally has a slender long mortice key and it is lockable from inside or outside offering medium-level security.
+It normally has a slender long mortice key and is lockable from inside or outside, offering medium-level security.